jsw883/github-create-repo/README.md

 ### Install

-Modify the Makefile.config to specify your home directory and run `make install`.
+Modify the Makefile.config to specify your home directory and run `sudo make install`.

 ### Usage